Rohitsharma2110/Generating_Express_Server/README.md

   1.  for node.js  => download and install node.js from 'https://nodejs.org/en/download'.
 After this setup environmental variables for node.js
   2.  for express and cors  =>

-          a).  go to output directory where you want to save your express server js file.
+          a).  go to output directory where you want to generate your express server 'server.js' file.

           b).  open command prompt or open this directory in vs code